Does the Motley Fool’s Stock Advisor newsletter provide good stock recommendations and is it worth the price?

 To find out if it really works, I purchased it myself and I am now sharing my results.

 Since I work for HowTheMarketWorks, at first I set up a virtual account with $100,000 and just started buying $5,000 of each of the stocks they recommended.
 Like most of you, I am a busy person.
 I can’t always stop what I am doing when I get their emails.
-Generally I would place my buy orders as a market order within a day or 2 of after getting their recommendations.
+Generally I would place my buy orders as a market order within an hour or 2 of after getting their recommendations.
 I have been burned (ie, lost money) from other stock services.
-So to be cautious, I placed a stop loss order at 8% below my purchase price.
+So to be cautious, I placed a stop loss order at 30% below my purchase price.

 After seeing the positive returns on 8 of the first 10 buy recommendations that I paper traded in my HowTheMarketWorks account, I decided to start buying their stocks picks with my real brokerage account using my real money.
 At first I started buying $2,000 of each of their stock recommendations.
 I have to say that I am very, very pleased with the results.
 I just wished I had more money to buy more of their picks!